Fundamental data structures in C: linked list, stack, and queue.

 Linked List Demo

-Add and remove elements from a linked list with the buttons, and watch the structure update in real time.
+Use the buttons to add and remove elements from a linked list, and watch the structure update in real time.